-When Root Canal Therapy Is Needed
+When Root Canal Therapy May Be Needed

 • Persistent or severe tooth pain

-• Lingering sensitivity to heat or cold
+• Lingering sensitivity to hot or cold temperatures

 • Pain when chewing or applying pressure